What is Notebook.link?

 Notebook.link relies on JupyterLite, a web-based distribution of JupyterLab that runs entirely in the browser, using WebAssembly builds of language kernels and interpreters.

 Packages are available through emscripten-forge, a general-purpose software distribution based on conda, tailored for WebAssembly and the web browser.
-It brings to your web-page languages commonly used in scientific computing such as Python, R, C++ and more.
-This is made possible by several JupyterLite kernels : xeus-python, xeus-cpp, xeus-r, xeus-octave and more.
+It brings to your webpage languages commonly used in scientific computing, such as Python, R, C++, and more.
+This is made possible by several JupyterLite kernels : xeus-python, xeus-cpp, xeus-r, xeus-octave, and more.